 Jackdaw field was discovered in 2005 by BG International by the 30/2a-6 exploration well, which intersected hydrocarbons in the Upper Jurassic Heather Formation.
 The gas field was appraised between 2007 and 2012.

 The UK Government’s Department for Business, Energy & Industrial Strategy (BEIS) received the environmental statement (ES) for the field development from Shell in January 2020.
 However, the timeline of the project was affected by the Covid-19 pandemic, and delays in the project approval process resulted in the Field Development Plan (FDP) being updated.

-The field is expected to produce its first hydrocarbons in 2024, according to the planned schedule of activities.
+The field is expected to produce its first hydrocarbons between the third and fourth quarters of 2025, according to the revised planned schedule of activities.

 Jackdaw gas condensate field details

 Jackdaw is an ultra-high pressure high temperature (uHPHT) gas condensate field, planned to be developed with four wells connected to a remotely controlled, not permanently attended wellhead platform (WHP).